-The Fund may pay transaction costs, including commissions when it buys and sells securities (or "turns over" its portfolio).
+The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-For the fiscal period ended July 31, 2023, the portfolio turnover rate for the Fund was 20% of the average value of its portfolio.
+Because the Fund has not yet commenced operations, it does not have a portfolio turnover rate to provide.